 A WARNING!
 Putting things other than film into an expensive scanner is not a good idea, unless you are very careful!
 Keith or Northlight Images takes no responsibility whatsoever if you damage your scanner .

-The film scanner I used to use for most of my landscapes is a Canon FS4000US.
+The film scanner I use for most of my film landscapes is a Canon FS4000US.

 It scans film at up to 4000 dpi (dots per inch) which is good enough to show the tiny grains of silver that create the image in conventional black and white film, clumps of these show up in pictures and are known as grain (some people hate it, some love it)